 3.4.
 Encounters of females with cubs and males.
-Raising cubs is not an easy task for cheetah

-On 19th December 2017 in the Maasai Mara National Reserve 4 males of Tano Bora a coalition of 5, encountered a female Nora, and one male Olarishani used his chance when other members went for hunting and started copulation.
+Raising cubs is not an easy task for cheetah female Nora, and one male Olarishani used his chance when other members went for hunting and started copulation.
 Other three males returned to the spot and started mounting the mating couple (Pic.44).
 In 14 months, on 25 February 2019, Tano Bora encountered Nora with her single two-monthold female cub.
-Although the males attacked Nora, they did not touch her cub, who was defending herself from approaching males by howling loudly, hissing and growling at them.
+Although the males attacked Nora, they did not touch her cub, who was herself from defending coalition of 5, encountered a approaching males by howling loudly, hissing and growling at them.
 After investigating reproductive status of the female, all males lost interest and left her.
 Most likely, mating with one male and attempts of other coalition members to mount her (but in fact mounting another male), helped prevent an attack on the cub.